SimonHallefelt/Othello/README.md

 # Othello
-This is a othello game implemented in C++.
+This is a othello game implemented in C++ and uses raylib for the GUI.